MicrosoftDocs/well-architected/well-architected/service-guides/azure-openai.md

 >
 > - **Deploy with confidence**: Use infrastructure as code (IaC) to deploy Azure OpenAI, model deployments, and other infrastructure required for fine-tuning models.
 >
-> - **Deploy with confidence**: Follow [language model operations](https://azure.microsoft.com/blog/the-new-ai-imperative-unlock-repeatable-value-for-your-organization-with-llmops/) practices to operationalize management of your Azure OpenAI language models, including deployment, fine-tuning, and prompt engineering.
+> - **Deploy with confidence**: Follow [large language model operations (LLMOps)](https://azure.microsoft.com/blog/the-new-ai-imperative-unlock-repeatable-value-for-your-organization-with-llmops/) practices to operationalize the management of your Azure OpenAI LLMs, including deployment, fine-tuning, and prompt engineering.
 >
 > - **Automate for efficiency**: If you use key-based authentication, implement an automated key-rotation strategy.